drewmutt/jai-imageio-core/README.md

-#  Java Advanced Imaging Image I/O Tools
+#  JAI Image I/O Tools

 The Java Advanced Imaging API provides a set of object-oriented interfaces that support a simple, high-level programming model which lets you manipulate images easily.